criogenox/D-Technical-Railway-Data-Viewer-from-SQLitedb/README.md

 <!-- ROADMAP -->
 ## TODO

-- [ ] Completely populating the database.
+- [ ] Completely populate the database.
 - [ ] Logic implementation for all selection cases.

 <p align="right">(<a href="#top">back to top</a>)</p>